Pibor Airport

 Pibor Airport is an airport serving the town of Pibor, in South Sudan.

 Location

-Pibor Airport (IATA: n/a, ICAO: HSPI) is located in Pibor County in Boma State, in the town of Pibor.
+Pibor Airport (IATA: n/a, ICAO: HSPI) is located in Pibor County in the Greater Pibor Administrative Area in the town of Pibor.
 The airport is located approximately 3 km west of the Pibor market.

 This location lies approximately 274 km, by air, northeast of Juba International Airport, the largest airport in South Sudan.
 The geographic coordinates of Pibor Airport are: 6° 47' 24.00"N, 33° 8' 6.00"E (Latitude: 6.7900; Longitude: 33.1350).
 The airport is situated 412 m above sea level.
 The airport has a single unpaved runway, measuring 1097 m.

 Overview

 Pibor Airport is a small civilian airport that serves the town of Pibor and surrounding communities.
 There are no known scheduled airlines serving Pibor Airport at this time.